NatashaWso2/SA-Tutorials/Content-Based-Routing/README.md

 Content-Type : application/json

-## Following are 2 sample valid requests that should be passed in the body of the request:
+## Valid requests that should be passed in the body of the request:

 {"city" : "London"}